Skip to Content

 For everything you need to know about travelling Morocco with kids, please read: Morocco with kids: your questions answered.

 As anyone who’s travelled with kids will tell you, gone are the days of just casually throwing things in a backpack and running off to the airport.
-Travelling with kids involves a little more thought (think – car seats, things to keep them busy, perhaps nappies and travel cots for little ones), and if you want to travel light, space is tight as there’s only so much you can expect the kids to carry.
+Travelling with kids involves a little more thought (think – car seats, things to keep them busy, perhaps nappies and travel cots for little ones), and if you want to travel light with kids, space is tight as there’s only so much you can expect the kids to carry.

 Plus, Morocco is not a typical package holiday, “fly and flop”, destination (although you can find that in Agadir, if that’s what you’re looking for).
 The climate and landscape is diverse (bustling medinas, snow capped mountains, towering ochre sand dunes, and coastal surf towns) and it’s also a Muslim country.
-So some thought needs to go in to your packing to allow for the varied climate and local customs.
+So some thought needs to go into your packing to allow for the varied climate and local customs.

 So to help fellow travelling families out, I’ve compiled this essential packing guide for any parent(s) planning a trip to Morocco with kids.
 There will no doubt be items here that you feel that you can do without, or perhaps something that you feel you desperately need.
 Every family is different.
 This Morocco packing list for families is just what has worked for our family of four.